temporalio/documentation/docs/cloud/tcld/namespace.md

 ### `--namespace`

+_Required modifier_

 Specify the Namespace hosted on Temporal Cloud to be deleted.

 Alias: `-n`

 ### `--request-id`

-The request ID to use for the asynchronous operation.
-If not set, the server will assign one.
+The request identifier to use for the asynchronous operation.
+If not set, the server assigns an identifier.

 Alias: `-r`

 ### `--resource-version`

-The resource version (etag) to update from.
-If not set, the CLI will use the latest.
+A resource version (ETag) to update from.
+If not set, the CLI uses the latest.

 Alias: `-v`